Would it surprise you to know that it takes at least 13 different nutrients to properly create and convert thyroid hormone to its active form?

 Many hypothyroid patients suffer from both thyroid and adrenal problems.

-Adrenal support refers to the use of nutrients and vitamins which help your adrenal glands produce powerful and important hormones such as cortisol.
+Adrenal support refers to the use of nutrients and vitamins that help your adrenal glands produce powerful and important hormones such as cortisol.

 Cortisol is a hormone released in times of stress which helps thyroid hormone (and other hormones) function.